 Capital gains: No capital gains tax on the sale of immovable property held more than 5 years.

 Deductions and allowances: Available for dependents, employment income, social security, family charges, medical expenses, etc.

 Rates: The personal income tax is progressive, rising to a top rate of 23-43%.
 Additional regional taxes may apply.
 Under certain circumstances, a flat tax of 10% may apply.
-Interest and dividends are taxed at a flat rate of 26%.
-Qualified participations are taxed at the ordinary income tax rat on 58.14% of the dividends and capital gains received.
+Interest and dividends are taxed at a flat rate of 26%, however only in the year actually physically received, and not in the year of pertinence.
+26%

 Real property tax: Primary residence is not taxed.
 All other property is taxed: IMU (wealth tax) 0.76%-1.06% of the value of the property; TASI (tax for services) 0%-3.3% depending on the municipality.
 TARI (garbage tax) depending on the municipality

 Inheritance tax: 4%-8% of assets and rights inherited, depending on the relationship between the deceased and the beneficiaries.
 Exemptions apply to close relatives.